eyherabh/c_programming_notes/ARTICLE_EyherabideHG_2021_cpp_magic_revisited.md

     )
 #define REPEAT_INDIRECT() REPEAT
 ```
-The other call to `OBSTRUCT` and the `REPEAT_REDIRECT` macro cannot be further simplify without running into troubles analogous to those described in the previous section.
+The other call to `OBSTRUCT` and the `REPEAT_REDIRECT` macro cannot be further simplify without running into troubles analogous to those described in the previous section (see [[2]] for the definitions of the related macros).

 ### The `MAP` macro